Safety Advice for International Trips

 - Keep Items to Your Front: Another thing you might be tempted to do is hang your purse on the back of your chair on a sidewalk or set your bags down at your feet.
-This isn’t a good idea, either, because your attention is going to be attracted to the new sights around you.
+This isn’t a good idea, either, because your attention will be attracted to the new sights around you.
 Keep your bags in your lap or at the front of your feet under the table, with the straps wrapped around your leg.

-- Look Back When Leaving: The previous tip often helps prevent leaving things behind; after all, if you have your purse strap wrapped around your leg, you’ll trip over it getting up if you don’t remove it.
+- Look Back When Leaving: The previous tip often helps prevent leaving things behind; after all, if you have your purse strap wrapped around your leg, you’ll trip over it if you don’t remove it.
 People do, however, leave personal items behind all the time when they’re ready to move on to their next destination.
 Look back at where you were sitting as you’re leaving to make sure you didn’t forget your purse, shopping bags, or anything else of importance.

 - Leave the “Bling” at Home: It might be tempting to wear your favorite jewelry throughout your trip or take pictures with that new, costly camera, but in the interest of your safety, don’t.
 If you tour your international destination dressed to the nines and wearing expensive jewelry, you are announcing to potential thieves that you are a worthy mugging target.
 Keep it simple and appropriate for the place you are visiting, and hide your camera in a case when you aren’t using it.

 - Don’t Talk to Strangers: Of course, you’ll be talking to the people of the land you are visiting – that’s the best part of traveling, meeting new people!
 Don’t get carried away, however, and begin to trust strangers with your life story or personal information.
 Think about what you say to your children and stick to your advice.
 Don’t talk to strangers who don’t look trustworthy, do not accept food or drink from them, and do not go somewhere with them unless they are your licensed tour guide and you’re on your booked tour.